-With Budget 2019 and the new tax year 2019/20 in this blog post we will take a quick dive and review upcoming changes to personal, corporation and national insurance tax.
+With long awaited Budget 2020 and the new tax year 2020/21 in this blog post we will take a quick dive and review upcoming changes to personal, corporation and national insurance tax.

-As the table above shows the percentages have not change since last tax year.
-The Personal Allowance has been increased by £650, which means that the first £12,500 of income is tax free.
+As the table below shows the percentages have not change since last tax year.
+The Personal Allowance has not been increased this year, which means that still the first £12,500 of income is tax free.

 Please note that the changes in Scottish tax has not been taken into account in this post.

 If you have additional income as your salary, the amount above £12,500 would be taxed at basic rate at 20% up to £50,000, then higher tax rate at 40% up to £150,000 of earnings, and the additional rate of tax at 45% on the earning above £150,000.

 The income limit for personal allowance stays without a change.
 As before the personal allowance will start reducing, on earnings above £100,000, £1 for each £2 of earnings and at £125,000 and above is reduced to £0.

 Dividend allowance stays at £2,000, which means that the first £2,000 dividends are tax free.

 National Insurance bands

 The rates will stay the same as in previous tax year, just the changes in thresholds and this year the threshold has been increased by £868, which means that for the first £9,500 there is no National Insurance contributions to pay.